wesselvanree/shopify-theme-tailwind/README.md

 ```

 Make sure the `assets/index.css` output file is included in the
 `layout/theme.liquid` file.
-Add this line of code under the base.css link tag.
+Add this line of code under the base.css stylesheet tag.

 ```liquid
 <!-- line 98 -->